willianchu/gitrain/README.md

 # gitrain

 ## Super basic stuff for beginners
+'''bash
 git --version

 git init
+'''

-// this is the name you want to show up on your commits git config user.name "test"
+## This is the name you want to show up on your commits
+'''bash
+git config user.name "Johnny test"
+'''